-As of December 31, 2016 and 2015, the Sohu Group's investment in financial instruments was \$247.9 million and \$174.5 million, respectively.
+As of December 31, 2017 and 2016, the Sohu Group's investment in financial instruments was \$818.9 million and \$247.9 million, respectively.
 The investment instruments were issued by commercial banks in China, and have a variable interest rate indexed to performance of underlying assets.
 Since these investments' maturity dates are within one year, they are classified as short-term investments.
-For the year ended December 31, 2016, 2015 and 2014, the Sohu Group recorded in the consolidated statements of comprehensive income the gain from the changes in the fair value of short-term investments in the amounts of \$10.1 million, \$9.4 million and \$3.1 million, respectively.
+For the years ended December 31, 2017, 2016 and 2015, the Sohu Group recorded in the consolidated statements of comprehensive income gain from changes in the fair value of short-term investments in the amounts of \$13.9 million, \$10.1 million and \$9.4 million, respectively.